Text - Forgotten Colors - Philipp Hindahl

 Utility objects do not come by their colors randomly, they are chosen according to standards.
 In Germany, the RAL standard sets the norm, a collection of colors that meets the requirements of public authorities, the military and industry.
 In his work, artist Carsten Becker is concerned with the gaps and continuities in this collection.
 It displays a microcosm of German history.

 Trees in Poland, snow outside Stalingrad, the North African desert, they all have their individual colors.
-Their shades and hues do not change, probably not even over the course of decades or centuries yet the collective memory of succeeding generations recalls the sites of World War II almost exclusively in black and white.
+Their shades and hues do not change, probably not even over the course of decades or centuries, yet the collective memory of succeeding generations recalls the sites of World War II almost exclusively in black and white.
 When we are shown colour images from the war, the effect is a peculiar one: They almost seem too real, as though something had been added to the document, the photograph, the film, like an illicit increase in realism.
 There are also those colors, however, that have been lost or forgotten.
 Camouflage colors, standardised colors, industrially produced varnishes.
 They appear and then disappear again.
 It would almost be possible to write a history of the twentieth century on the basis of colors and varnishes alone.

 One of the great fears of modernity is the standardisation of all areas of life.
-At the same time, that fear is a promise: Everything is supposed to be reproducible everywhere, in consistent quality.
+At the same time, standardisation is a promise: Everything is supposed to be reproducible everywhere, in consistent quality.
 Whenever utility objects are manufactured industrially, standards are a necessity.
 This also applies to the colors used for varnishing, painting and dying utility products.
-In 1925 a joint initiative between government and private industry saw the establishment of the Reichsausschuss für Lieferbedingungen (Reich Committee for Delivery Regulations), shortened to RAL in accordance with the time’s fondness for abbreviations.
+In 1925 a joint initiative between German government and private industry saw the establishment of the Reichsausschuss für Lieferbedingungen (Reich Committee for Delivery Regulations), shortened to RAL in accordance with the time’s fondness for abbreviations.
 Here too, standardisation was a driving force: Two years later, the RAL would go on to define forty standard colors.

 RAL is not a classification system like the Pantone Rainbow but a collection of colors still in use to this day.
 What fascinates Carsten Becker are the gaps in this collection: Few things have more to say than that which is concealed and lost.
 For instance, Becker uses panzer grey, sand grey and dark yellow to produce triptychs.
 His intensive working of the RAL colors also serves to reveal the subtle changes between seemingly identical hues.